Selecting an Exhibit Venue

 Tip: This is a 5-inch square, removable decal.
 Either sign, when installed with a diamond orientation appear to be larger.
 The two illustrations on the left are exactly the same size. (confirm with venue representative before applying to any surface and do not apply to frosted/coated glass.)

 LARGER SIGNAGE – 8.5 x 11 inches – use when there is more space available and where larger signage won’t conflict with existing venue signage.
 Foam core and poster paper can only be used indoors.
 Both substrates can be installed non-destructively with velcro or sticky tack.
 Form core is 5mm thick.
-Directional arrow is an option on Foam Core only; please select LEFT or RIGHT.
+Directional arrow is available as left or right option on Foam Core only; on the Venue Agreement form please select LEFT or RIGHT.

 (Note: the Left directional can also be used for ahead or up; the Right directional can be used for down).